spacebanana420/Kerolauncher/README.md

 ## $backup_paths
 **Add the path to a file or folder to backup**

+Warning: If you add a folder, every single file and folder inside it will be copied, so be careful adding huge folders to the entries

 ## $backup_destination
 **The destination to where the backups of paths go**